edk2-docs/edk-ii-package-maintainer-guidelines/edk2_dec_files.md

 Tools may use this value to determine if new content has been added to the DEC file.

+The UDP spec defines rules for tools that use these value when installing a UEFI Distribution Package.

-For example, EDK II's UEFI Packaging Tool, UEFIPT, provided with the EDK II BaseTools, uses this value during UDP creation.
+For example, EDK II's UEFI Packaging Tool, UEFIPT, provided with the EDK II BaseTools, uses the value during UDP creation.
 During installation, UEFIPT uses these values to follow dependency rules defined by the UDP spec.

 The value consists of a major number and an optional minor number.
 Best